 Advantages of Buying Real Estate with a Roth Solo 401(k) for Real Estate

-- Example 1: Joe, a self-employed consultant began funding a Roth Solo 401(k) plan with $3,000 per year at age 20 and would continue on through age 65.
-At age 65 Joe would wind up with $2.5 million at retirement (assuming they earn the long-run annual compound growth rate in stocks, which was 9.88 percent from 1926 to 2011).
+Joe, a self-employed consultant began funding a Roth Solo 401(k) plan with $3,000 per year at age 20.
+He continues this until he reaches age 65.
+Now at 65, Joe has $2.5 million at retirement.
+This is assuming he earned the long-run annual compound growth rate in stocks.
+This was 9.88 percent from 1926 to 2011.
 Not a bad result for investing only $3,000 a year.

-- Example 2: Ben, a self-employed real estate agent, who is 30 years began funding a Roth Solo 401(k) for real estate with $8000 and wanted to know how much he would have at age 70 if he continued to make $8000 annual contributions and was able to earn at an 8% rate of return.
-Ben did some research and was astonished that at age 70 he would have a whopping $2,238,248 tax-free which he can then live off or pass to his wife or children tax-free.
+Mary, a self-employed, 30 year old real estate agent begins funding a Roth Solo 401(k) for real estate with $8,000.
+She wants to know how much she would have at age 70 if she continues to make $8,000 annual contributions and was able to earn at an 8% rate of return.
+Mary does some research and is astonished that at age 70 she will have a whopping $2,238,248 tax-free.
+She can live off this money or pass it to her husband or children tax-free.

-I am sure it may be hard for some of you to comprehend that putting away just a few thousand dollars a year in a Roth Solo 401(k) plan can leave you with millions of dollars tax-free.
-It’s as simple as making annual contributions to your Roth Solo 401(k) Plan and then generating tax-free returns from making real estate or other investments with your Solo 401(k) plan.
+It may be difficult to comprehend that putting away just a few thousand dollars a year in a Roth Solo 401(k) plan can leave you with millions of dollars tax-free.
+Yet it’s as simple as making annual contributions to your Roth Solo 401(k) Plan, then generating tax-free returns from real estate or other investments with your Solo 401(k) plan.

-Loan Feature: While an IRA offers no participant loan feature, the Roth Solo 401(k) for real estate allows participants to borrow up to $50,000 or 50% of their account value (whichever is less) for any purpose at a low interest rate (the lowest interest rate is Prime which is 5.00% as of 8/01/18).
-This offers a Roth Solo 401(k) Plan participant the ability to access up to $50,000 to use for any purpose, including paying personal debt or funding a business.
-The Roth Solo 401(k) Plan loan feature can also help a real estate investor fund personal real estate projects with up to $50,000 of retirement funds.
+While an IRA offers no participant loan feature, the Roth Solo 401(k) for real estate allows participants to borrow up to $50,000 or 50% of their account value.
+This can be for any purpose at a low interest rate (the lowest interest rate is Prime which is 5.50% as of 1/1/19).
+This offers a Roth Solo 401(k) Plan participant the ability to access up to $50,000 to use for anything, including paying personal debt or funding a business.
+The Roth Solo 401(k) Plan loan feature can also help a real estate investor fund personal real estate projects with up to $50,000.
 This is especially attractive to real estate investors facing an unfavorable lending environment.

-Use Leverage Without Tax: When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (“UDFI”) – a type of Unrelated Business Taxable Income (also known as “UBTI or UBIT”) on which taxes must be paid.
-The UBTI tax is approximately 40% for 2018.
+When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (UDFI).
+This is a type of Unrelated Business Taxable Income (also known as “UBTI or UBIT”) on which taxes must be paid.
+The UBTI tax is approximately 40% for 2019.
 Whereas, with a Roth Solo 401(k) for real estate, you can use leverage without being subject to the UDFI rules and UBTI tax.
 This exemption provides significant tax advantages for using a Roth Solo 401(k) Plan versus an IRA to purchase real estate.
-In other words, with a Roth Solo 401(k) for real estate, one can super charge their returns by using non-recourse leverage to increase their real estate investment amount and generating tax-free returns without paying any UBTI tax.
+In other words, with a Roth Solo 401(k) for real estate, one can super charge their returns with non-recourse leverage.
+This will increase their real estate investment amount and generate tax-free returns without needing to pay UBTI tax.
 This is a really attractive and exiting opportunity for real estate investors.